lethang7794/devops-book/chap-07.md

 - Secure

+  Most VPN tools are build around IPSec or TLS, both are mature and secure.

 #### Disadvantages of VPN

 - Extra infrastructure to run

+  You have to deploy a VPN server, possibly multiple servers for high availability.

 - Certificate management can be difficult

+  Most VPN tools are build around certificates, which is difficult to manage.

 - Performance overhead

+  - Traffic a route through another server, which increase latency.
+  - Too much traffic may degrade your network throughput.

 ## Service Communication in Private Networks